-Upon completion of this offering, based on 23,710,484 shares of our common stock outstanding on April 23, 2014 (excluding conversion of the Series A Preferred Stock), and the issuance and sale by us in this offering of 10,000,000 shares of our common stock and assuming 1,500,000 of shares of our common stock will be issued pursuant to the underwriters exercise of the option to purchase additional shares in full, we will have 35,210,484 outstanding shares of common stock (excluding conversion of the Series A Preferred Stock).
-Of these shares, 33,605,156 shares, including those to be sold in this offering and assuming the underwriters exercise of the option to purchase additional shares in full, will be freely tradable (excluding conversion of the Series A Preferred Stock).
+Upon completion of this offering, based on 23,710,713 shares of our common stock outstanding on April 11, 2014 (excluding conversion of the Series A Preferred Stock), and assuming that shares of our common stock will be issued and sold by us in this offering and of shares of our common stock will be issued pursuant to the underwriters exercise of the option to purchase additional shares in full, we will have outstanding shares of common stock (excluding conversion of the Series A Preferred Stock).
+Of these shares, shares, including those to be sold in this offering and assuming the underwriters exercise of the option to purchase additional shares in full, will be freely tradable (excluding conversion of the Series A Preferred Stock).
 We and our executive officers and directors have entered into agreements with the underwriters not to sell or otherwise dispose of shares of our common stock for a period of at least 90 days following completion of this offering, with certain exceptions.
 Immediately upon the expiration of the applicable lock-up period our executive officers and directors may choose to sell shares.